RealFill: Reference-Driven Generation for Authentic Image Completion: Method

 where the noise $\epsilon\sim\mathcal{N}(0, \mathbf{I})$, and $\{\alpha_t\}_{t=1}^{T}$ define a fixed noise schedule with larger $t$ corresponding to more noise.
 Then, a neural network $\epsilon_\theta$ is trained to predict the noise using the following loss function:

-where the generation is conditioned on some signal $c$, e.g., a language prompt for a text-to-image model, or a masked image for an inpainting model.
+where $\epsilon_\theta$ is conditioned on some signal $c$, e.g., a language prompt for a T2I model, a masked image for an inpainting model.
 During inference, starting from $x_{T}\sim\mathcal{N}(0, \mathbf{I})$, $\epsilon_\theta$ is used to iteratively remove noise from $x_t$ to get a less noisy $x_{t-1}$, eventually leading to a sample $x_0$ from the target data distribution.

 \textbf{DreamBooth}~\cite{ruiz2023dreambooth} enables T2I diffusion models to generate images of a specific subject with semantic modifications.
-The core idea is to fine-tune the model $\epsilon_\theta$ on a few images of the subject using the loss in Eq.~\ref{eq:loss}.
-Instead of fine-tuning all of the weights of the network, it is possible to combine DreamBooth with Low Rank Adaptations (LoRA)~\cite{lora_stable, hu2022lora}, for a more memory-efficient alternative, by injecting learnable residual modules $\Delta W$ to each network weight matrix $W$. $\Delta W$ is a composition of low-rank matrices, i.e., $W+\Delta W=W+AB$ where $W\in\mathbb{R}^{n\times n}$, $A\in\mathbb{R}^{n\times r}$, $B\in\mathbb{R}^{r\times n}$, $r\ll n$, and only the added $\Delta W$ is being updated during training while model's original parameters $W$ stay frozen.
+The core idea is to finetune the model $\epsilon_\theta$ on a few subject images using the loss in Eq.~\ref{eq:loss}.
+Instead of finetuning all the network weights, it is possible to combine DreamBooth with Low Rank Adaptations (LoRA)~\cite{lora_stable, hu2022lora}, for a more memory-efficient alternative, by injecting learnable residual modules $\Delta W$ to each network weight matrix $W$. $\Delta W$ is a composition of low-rank matrices, i.e., $W+\Delta W=W+AB$ where $W\in\mathbb{R}^{n\times n}$, $A\in\mathbb{R}^{n\times r}$, $B\in\mathbb{R}^{r\times n}$, $r\ll n$, and only the added $\Delta W$ is being updated during training while model's original parameters $W$ stay frozen.